UAE and its Emirates:

 Social & business hours - Most commercial centres are open from 8.30 or 9.00 am to 5.30 or 6.00 pm; government departments, consulates have working hours from 8am to 4pm.
 Friday is the official Islamic day , hence most companies have weekends generally on Friday and Saturday.
 Most restaurants, malls and retail outlets are open throughout the day except during the holy month of Ramadan where everything is closed during the day and opened after sunset and remains open till night.
 During the Ramadan month, non-Muslims too are required to respect the culture and refrain from eating and drinking at public places.

 Visas - For a GCC national, there is no requirement of availing a visa to visit any other emirate in UAE.
 Around 47 countries are listed to get visa on arrival, for citizens of countries that do not belong to the visa on arrival list or GCC nations must have a valid visa before entering any emirate in UAE.
 Visitors are require to apply for a tourist, transit or visit visa prior to their trip depending upon their purpose and duration of visit.
-To know more about types of visa required for your Dubai visit, visa related requirements and procedures, contact our visa department to get comprehensive information.
+To know more about your Dubai visit visa related requirements and procedures, contact our visa department to get comprehensive information.